 9. Policy on Conflict of Interest

 Praveen: concern that there was not significant enough consultation by FPPC before sending to Senate.
-Requests sending it to Faculty Councils
+Requests sending it to Faculty Councils.

 Richard: expressed concerns that this impunes the FPPC and that it is out of order at FPPC since it was already referred and heard by the Academic Senate.